 - The recipe makes 6 cups (regular size) or a lot more if using mini cupcake liners.
 One serving is 1/2 of a PB cup.

-- Check out the step-by-step photos in the blog post.
+- Check out the step-by-step photos and tips in the blog post.

 Nutrition information is an estimate and has been calculated automatically